Setting Up a Design System

-- Charts & Tables — Frames contains a set of 32 Charts + Table components that can be easily customized, resized and reused so you can focus on working with data instead of vector points.
+- Charts & Tables — Frames contains a set of 32 Charts + Table components that can be easily customized, resized, and reused so you can focus on working with data instead of vector points.

-- Symbols — All are grouped by categories and sorted according to the symbol’s type (Colors, Buttons, Inputs etc, we will cover all groups just a bit further).
+- Symbols — All are grouped by categories and sorted according to the symbol’s type (Colors, Buttons, Inputs, etc., we will cover all groups just a bit further).

-Yep, that 5 pages are making a perfect playground to quickly design apps and website, that saves me tons of hours as a designer.
+Yep, these 5 pages are making a perfect playground to quickly design apps and website, that saves me tons of hours as a designer.
 But now let’s move to the Get Started page to begin preparing our system to match the basics of our Brand.

 Note: You can use gradients globally as well, just convert their layers to symbols and set new symbols size to 100x100.

-To add more colors go to the Symbols page and simply copy any color artboard Copy/Paste it and assign a new color for it. ✂️
+To add more colors go to the Symbols page and copy any color artboard Copy/Paste it and assign a new color for it. ✂️